djsilva99/heatrapy/docs/documentation.md

 # Documentation

 Heatrapy stands for HEAt TRAnsfer in PYthon.
 It simulates dynamic 1D and 2D heat transfer processes in solids using the finite difference method.
-Unlike the majority of software packages, heatrapy includes both the modeling of caloric effects and the incorporation of phase transitions.
+Heatrapy includes both the modeling of caloric effects and the incorporation of phase transitions.

 author: Daniel Silva (djsilva@gmx.com) <br> current version: v2.0.1